-The simple idea behind this well researched therapeutic modality is that our thoughts affect how we feel and, in turn, how we behave.
-This means that negative thinking leads to negative emotions, such as anxiety and sadness.
-These states of mind then impact how we behave (eg. isolating, procrastinating, self-medicating, etc.) and support further negative thoughts about ourselves, in a vicious cycle.
+Cognitive Behavioural Therapy (CBT) is a well researched therapeutic modality that subscribes to the notion that our thoughts affect how we feel and, in turn, how we behave.
+This means that negative thinking can lead to negative emotions, such as anxiety and sadness.
+When in this state of mind, our behaviours are often impacted causing patterns of isolating, procrastinating, self-medicating, etc. These patterns then support further negative thoughts about ourselves, in a vicious cycle.

-Cognitive Behavioural Therapy techniques teach us how to identify and challenge thoughts leading to negative emotions and, unhelpful behaviours.
-It also incorporates strategies to reduce overall stress and anxiety.
+Cognitive Behavioural Therapy’s well-researched techniques teach us how to identify and challenge patterns leading to negative emotions and, unhelpful behaviours.
+It also incorporates strategies and techniques that reduce overall stress and anxiety.
 When not used as a standalone technique, CBT strategies complement other effective therapeutic modalities and are an essential part of successful counselling.